NolanKoblischke/SpectraFM_NeurIPS_FM4Science/readme.md

 This repository contains code, data preparation scripts, and model files for SpectraFM, a Transformer-based foundation model designed for cross-instrument spectroscopic analysis in stellar astrophysics.
 Here we focus on APOGEE spectra, leveraging synthetic and real spectroscopic data, along with a wavelength encoding mechanism, to predict stellar properties and chemical abundances across multiple wavelength ranges.
 Our model can achieve high accuracy in chemical abundance prediction via knowledge transfer from synthetic to real spectra with minimal fine-tuning (~100s of stars).

-Intermediate training data files and model files will soon be available in Zenodo (waiting for a doi from ArXiv before making a Zenodo upload).
+Training data and model files are available in [Zenodo](https://zenodo.org/records/14041360).

 `dataset/`